Osman Yousefzada

-Osman Yousefzada is a British interdisciplinary artist, writer and social activist.
-He launched his eponymous label Osman in 2008, and expanded his practice into a visual art space since 2013, with a ‘zine’ called The Collective - a cross disciplinary publication of themed conversations, between writers, artists, and curators, including, Milovan Farronato, Hans Ulrich Obrist, Nicola Lees, Celia Hempton, Anthea Hamilton, Prem Singh and others.
-Osman has shown internationally at various institutions, from the Whitechapel Gallery, V&A, Dhaka Art Summit, Lahore Biennale, Lahore Museum, Cincinnati Art Museum, Ringling  Museum, Florida, Almaty Museum and solo at the Ikon Gallery in 2018.
+Since 2013, Osman has been making a 'zine' called The Collective - a cross disciplinary publication of themed conversations, between writers, artists, and curators, including, Milovan Farronato, Hans Ulrich Obrist, Nicola Lees, Celia Hempton, Anthea Hamilton, Prem Singh and others.

+Yousefzada has shown internationally at various institutions, from the Whitechapel Gallery, V&A, Camden Arts Centre, Dhaka Art Summit, Lahore Biennale, Lahore Museum, Cincinnati Art Museum, Ringling Museum and the Almaty Museum along with various solo exhibitions including; ‘Being Somewhere Else’ (2018) at the Ikon Gallery, What is Seen & What is Not’ (2022) at the V&A, Embodiments of Memory’ (2023) British Ceramics Biennale - Potteries Museum.
+‘Queer Feet’ (2024) Charleston, ‘Where it Began’ (2024) a prelude to Bradford City of Culture at Cartwright Hall, and Welcome!
+A Palazzo for Immigrants (2024) presented by the Fondazione Berengo & the V&A in conjunction with the 60th Venice Biennale at Palazzo Franchetti.